andrewmurphy353/curo-calculator/README.md

 // Step 3.
 Calculate the unknown payment value const pmtResult = calc.solveValue(new US30360(), 0.0825);
 ```
-In this example you may have noticed that no payment value has been defined.
+In this example you may have noticed that the payment series amount is `undefined`.
 This is intentional and is the approach you must follow when defining the unknown cash flow values you wish to calculate.

-In the final step we invoke the solveValue(...) method, passing in a day count convention instance and the annual interest rate to use in the calculation, expressed as a decimal.
-In case you are wondering the payment result returned equals 1707.00, a result which is easy to verify in Microsoft Excel.
+In the final step we invoke the `solveValue(...)` method, passing in a day count convention instance and the annual interest rate to use in the calculation, expressed as a decimal.

-Computing the interest rate implicit in a cash flow series similarly follows the same 3-step process, except you must specify all the cash flow series values, and then pass in an appropriate day count convention instance to the solveRate(...) method, for example:
+To determine the interest rate implicit in a series containing known cash flow values, simply pass in an appropriate day count convention instance to the `solveRate(...)` method, for example:

 ```ts
 const irrResult = calc.solveRate(new US30360());